the main vine, not the loose one.

 My Understanding of the Main Vine from the NZC Whakatauki

 aka tāepa, engari kia mau te aka matua

 A whakatauki is a metaphor.
-Meaning is made by each person
+The meaning of a metaphor is

-who reads it.
-When the NZC was crafted someone or group decided
+When the NZC was crafted someone or group decided this

 main vine when climbing a tree is quite important for longevity.

 Likewise in mathematics understanding the main threads or vines is